ibelar/atk4-wp/readme.md

 ###Plugin Class

-The Plugin class is responsible for properly creating the Atk4 instance within WordPress and therefore must extends the atk4-wp interface and also implement Pluggable.
+The Plugin class is responsible for creating and properly initiating the Agile Toolkit application instance to work under WordPress.
+In order for this to happen, it must extend the WpAtk4 class and implement the Pluggable class interface.
-It will also load and create all register WordPress component set in configuration files via the boot() function.

 ```php
 //rename using your namespace.